 We started our first day at the nearby German Military Cemetery, chilling with its black monuments.
 Instead of headstones, there were groupings of five black crosses placed in a pattern throughout this cemetery of over 21,115 German soldiers.

 From the German cemetery, we toured the D-Day beaches starting with Arromanches-les-Bains.
 There we saw the remains of the Mulberry Harbor and visited the museum.
-At Omaha Beach, we paid our respects to the 9,387 Americans at rest and the listed 1,557 MIA's in the Garden of the Missing.
+Finally, at Omaha Beach, we paid our respects to the 9,387 Americans at rest and the listed 1,557 MIAs in the Garden of the Missing.

-The beaches are very different, Omaha beach is very steep immediately off the water's edge, and Utah is flat with a very long distance from the shoreline to land.
+The beaches are very different, Omaha beach is steep immediately off the water's edge, and Utah is flat, with a long distance from the shoreline to land.

 One photograph showed Brig.
-General Theodore Roosevelt, Jr., another general and a colonel with battle maps spread out before them in Utah beach sand.
+General Theodore Roosevelt, Jr., another general, and a colonel with battle maps spread out before them on Utah beach sand.
 General Roosevelt's actions that day would posthumously earn him the Congressional Medal of Honor.
 He was 56 years old, had already suffered a heart attack, and was the late president's son.
 He had to obtain a stack of dispensations and special orders to go ashore on Utah beach with his troops, as he had requested.
-A few hours earlier, we stood in front of his grave at the Normandy American cemetery; now we had a better understanding of who he was and why he earned the Medal of Honor.
+A few hours earlier, we stood in front of his grave at the Normandy American cemetery; now, we better understood who he was and why he earned the Medal of Honor.

 We were surprised by Lauren's interest in all of the invasion history.
-She read the displays at the museums, and her eyes did not glaze over when we explained what we knew of how the invasions were set up and put into action.
-Visiting the cemeteries made us sad to look at the grave markers and realize that most of the soldiers were only about ten years older than the innocent child standing there with us.
+She read the displays at the museums, and her eyes did not glaze over when we explained how the invasions were set up and implemented.
+However, visiting the cemeteries made us sad to look at the grave markers and realize that most soldiers were only about ten years older than the innocent child standing there with us.

 After the museum, we went back to the car for Toby.
-We took a walk around Bayeux before we looked for a restaurant for lunch.
+We walked around Bayeux before looking for a restaurant for lunch.
 Lauren liked the town and thought that it would be a nice place to live.

 We happened by a restaurant that we had read about in one of our tour books, the Lion d'Or, and went in to ask if Toby would be welcome.
 The answer was somewhat surprising, "But, of course."
 We entered the restaurant and found it to be comfortably elegant.
 A little poodle raced out from under his table to bark at Toby, but Toby kept his cool.
 He walked straight to our table and took his position underneath.